Last Updated: January 23, 2026

 - Achievable through diet or low-dose supplementation

-How much omega-3 do you need from food vs. supplements?
+How much omega-3 do you need from food vs. Supplements?

 Dietary Sources: